Hiking the Puʻu ʻŌhulehule Trail on Oʻahu, Hawaiʻi

 Distance: 8.2 miles / 13.2 km

-This is likely because of how tedious and long the approach is, but the view from the summit ridge on a clear day makes this long, muddy hike one of my island favorites!
+This sentiment is most likely true because of how long and tedious the approach is, but the view from the summit ridge on a clear day makes this long, muddy hike one of my Oʻahu favorites!

 That said, Puʻu ʻŌhulehule is not a beginner trail.
 The route through the lower forest can be challenging to follow, the trail will likely be very overgrown, and the summit ridge toward the peak has at least one near-vertical section, with countless other areas that you cannot fall because of the high exposure.

-I don’t say this to discourage, but know that Puʻu ʻŌhulehule is much more challenging than a trail like Mt.
+I don’t say this to discourage anyone from hiking the trail, but know that Puʻu ʻŌhulehule is much more challenging than an adventure of similar distance, like Mt.
 Kaʻala.

 Puʻu ʻŌhulehule Trailhead Parking